tomshy/zegetech.github.io/_posts/2019-02-13-how-zegetans-make-apis-with-swagger.md

 {{page.intro}}

-This is a walkthrough of the standardized and modern way of creating APIs that will help speed things up to allow you to focus on the business logic, swagger is based on this principle.

-We can't mention swagger without mentioning OpenAPI Specification.
-What is it then?

-OpenAPI specification is a standardized way of describing RESTful services that enables both humans and machines to understand the services without much hustle.
-If this is the first time you are seeing this, it may be confusing to distinguish between OpenAPI and Swagger.
-OpenAPI specification is a Swagger specification evolution.
-It got separated as a standalone initiative back in 2015 after its donation to the Linux Foundation.
-Currently, Swagger is just but an API tooling service.
+The OpenAPI specification is a standardized way of describing RESTful services that enables both humans and machines to understand the services without much hustle.
+It gives stakeholders a means to define the specifics of what to build, with the definition acting as both a design and documentation tool.

+An API definition provides the bridge for teams developing typical SPA(Single Page Application) plus API architectured applications.
+It allows both the frontend and backend teams to work in tandem and be sure that their code will integrate seamlessly.
+OpenAPI has tooling around it to generate sample client and server code enabling each team test their code before the actual components are complete.
+There are also tools to generate documentation for the API ensuring that documentation is not the after-thought that it normally is.

+You might come across *openapi* and *swagger* used interchangeably on the internet.
+This is a testament to the origins of the OpenAPI specification.
+The specification was first developed as the *Swagger specification* before being renamed in 2015 after its donation to the Linux Foundation.
+Swagger today refers to the suite of API development tools covering the entire API development lifecycle, from design to testing and deployment.

 ## Getting Started with Swagger toolchain
 [Swaggerhub](app.swaggerhub.com) is an online collaborative platform that enables API developers team up to design, define, test, document and produce APIs.
 It contains tools that are most needed by API developers and applicable in almost all cases.
 Swaggerhub's toolchain consists of the following major functionalities: